Zenexyinyang/Ton-of-chases/README.md

 ◆————————————◆

+🛠️ WANNA MAKE ONE YOUR OWN?

+Just copy my code, paste it into an HTML file, and configure it to make your own custom Sublevels!

+(I recommend doing this if you’re a skilled programmer.)

+◆————————————◆

 # ⚠️ IMPORTANT ⚠️

 This is NOT the official Ton of Chases game.
 Ton of Chases and its original content belong to their respective creators.

 ◆————————————◆